We’re working to reduce the risk posed by vegetation near power lines in our service territory.

 - Vegetation Management - Every year, we trim thousands of trees and clear vegetation.
 Tree trimming arborists and right-of-way contractors work to maintain 10-15 feet of clearance around power lines.
 Maintenance also includes frequent clearing and spray around transmission and distribution poles and around our substations.

 - Non-Explusion Fuses - On portions of overhead power lines, GVP uses non-expulsion fuses to both protect the system and mitigate the potential for fire.
-Non-expulsion fuses melt at a certain threshold which cools before hitting the ground or flammable materials.
+Non-expulsion fuses are designed to contain arc energy and not emit molten particles.

 - Inspection and Maintenance - Distribution inspections include annual pole testing for integrity, reliability and resiliency.
 Dedicated patrolmen also look at all miles of line on a three-year cycle, and more frequently in areas that we identify as high risk.
 Five servicemen also monitor the health of our distribution system including feeders.
 Substations are inspected monthly for any hazards including vegetation, animal or equipment failure.